polterguy/phosphorusfive/core/p5.ajax/README.md

 will be automatically remembered across postbacks.

-Due to the automatic attribute serialization de-serialization, and stateful Container controls, using p5.ajax is extremely easy.
+Due to the automatic attribute serialization de-serialization, and stateful Container control, using p5.ajax is extremely easy.
 Simply add and/or change/remove any attribute you wish from your controls, and have the underlaying library take care of the automatic changes being returned back to the client.